Beyond the Getting Started Guide

 sudo udevadm control --reload

 Unplug and plug in the USB connection to your board, and you should have permission to access the board hardware for flashing.
-Check your board-specific documentation (Supported Boards) for further information if needed.
+Check your board-specific documentation (Supported Boards and Shields) for further information if needed.

 Run the Application in QEMU